Supabase self-hosted cutover guide

 Freeze, switch, monitor, and keep fallback

-Freeze or queue writes, take a final backup, switch frontend targets and DNS, monitor Auth/REST/Storage/Realtime/Functions, and keep the Cloud project fallback until the post-cutover smoke tests pass.
+Freeze or queue writes, take a final backup or recovery point, switch frontend targets and DNS, monitor Auth/REST/Storage/Realtime/Functions, and keep the Cloud project fallback until the post-cutover smoke tests pass.

 Minimum redacted packet